The most beautiful snowdrops in the world: types, photos. Snowdrop - the first breath of spring What snowdrops look like photos

 Figure 5.
 First spring flowers

-Photo of a snowdrop from the Red Book
+Photo of snowdrop from the Red Book

 Photo of white snowdrops